codesharedot/bitcoin-gold-price/README.md

-# vechain price
+# trueusd price

-Gets the vechain price with Python (from JSON).
+Gets the trueusd price with Python (from JSON).

 https://pythonbasics.org